The school cut out the expensive and time-consuming course prep work with a pilot program that makes higher education affordable to all

 “I’m not a digital native,” Dr. Henderson-Ross says.
 “I was a standard chalk-and-talker, so the transition to thinking about teaching online seemed like it was going to be horrible.
 But I’m a convert.”

-This case was a Brightspace Excellence Award Winner for 2016.
+The University of Akron was a Brightspace Excellence Award Winner for 2016.